 1 tsp salt

-1/2 cup of shredded cheese (your choice, optional)
+1/2 cup of shredded cheese (your choice, I like sharp cheddar or maybe smoked Gouda)

 To make the grits:

-In a heavy-bottomed sauce pan that’s large enough for the grits not to bubble over, combine the broth and butter over medium heat to bring to a boil.
+In a large, heavy-bottomed sauce pan or pot, combine the broth and butter over medium heat to bring to a simmer.
 Stir in 1 cup of stone ground uncooked grits and reduce heat to medium-low.
-You want the grits to bubble and cook, but they turn into a nuclear meltdown of bubbling 3rd degree burn material if you let them get too hot.
+You want the grits to bubble and cook, but they turn into a nuclear meltdown of bubbling 3rd degree burn material if you let them get too hot, so don’t go more than a minute without stirring.
 Stir & cook carefully for 15 minutes, then pour in 1/2 cup of cream (or milk or half & half or whatever combo of those you’d like) and stir well.
-Add a little salt -not too much — and fresh-ground pepper, plus any additional seasonings you’d prefer.
-Reduce heat a bit – you want the grits to bubble slowly but not so fast that they splutter.
+Add a pinch of salt — not too much because the cheese you add at the end will also be a bit salty– and fresh-ground pepper, plus any additional seasonings you’d prefer, like dried thyme.
+Reduce heat to medium-low: you want the grits to bubble slowly but not so fast that they splutter.
+(Recall the nuclear warning, above.)
+Start making the Shrimp part, below….
 As the grits continue to cook over the next 25-40 minutes, add cream a couple more times, about 1/2 cup at a time, until the grits are cooked through, not “gritty,” and thickened to your preference.
 Just before serving, add the cheese, stir through until melted, and check to see if you need any additional salt.
+Store leftover grits in the frig for several days or freeze for later.

 Start this once the grits are in their first cooking phase.